How to report tax-related identity theft to the IRS

-Look out for any notices from the IRS suggesting you owe additional tax or refund offset.
-You might also experience collection actions against you that might cover a year you didn’t even file a tax return.
-On top of that, you may find that IRS records show you have received wages or other unattributed income from an employer you’ve never worked for.
+Be on the lookout for any notices from the IRS regarding additional taxes owed or refund offsets.
+You might also experience collection actions for a year in which you didn't file a tax return.
+Additionally, IRS records might show you receiving wages or other income from an employer you've never worked for.
+All of these signs could point to identity theft and should be taken seriously.

 Taking action

-While the central issue might be that your Social Security number has been compromised, other areas where your details might have been stolen too.
-If you suspect anything like this has happened, you need to respond immediately to any notices you receive from the IRS using the phone number they supplied.
+While the central issue might be that your Social Security number has been compromised, other areas where your details might have been stolen, too.
+If you suspect anything like this has happened, you must respond immediately to any notices you receive from the IRS using the phone number they supplied.

-If you’ve already e-filed a return and it gets rejected, then this may be because of a duplicate filing, possibly because someone has been using your Social Security number, you’ll need to complete IRS Form 14039, the Identity Theft Affidavit.
+If you’ve already e-filed a return and it gets rejected, it may be because of a duplicate filing, possibly because someone has been using your Social Security number; you’ll need to complete IRS Form 14039, the Identity Theft Affidavit.
 It may be that the IRS instructs you to do this instead.
 Either way, use the fillable form via IRS.gov, print it, and mail the document using the official guidance.

 Next steps

-Regarding prioritizing what you need to do, the site sets out its stall nicely.
-First up, you’ll want to call any companies where you think there might have been fraudulent issues relating to your details.
+Regarding prioritizing what you must do, the site sets out its stall nicely.
+First, you’ll want to call any companies where you think there might have been fraudulent issues relating to your details.
 You will still need to file your tax return and naturally pay any taxes you owe, which might have to be done using paper tax returns until the situation is resolved.

 Make a point of keeping a record of who you contacted and the dates involved.
 In addition, be sure to retain copies of any correspondence.